Senior Life Insurance Cost by Age: 60, 65, 70, and 75 (2026 Rates)

 | 75 | $210 to $300 | $260 to $370 |

-These are general ranges, not guaranteed offers.
 Because these jumps are steep, it pays to model your own age and coverage amount in the senior life insurance calculator before you decide how long to wait.

 What else moves the price

-- Coverage amount: Premiums scale with the death benefit, so a $10,000 policy costs far less than a $50,000 one.
+- Coverage amount.
+Premiums scale with the death benefit, so a $10,000 policy costs far less than a $50,000 one.

-- Tobacco use: Smokers routinely pay well over a third more than non-tobacco applicants.
+- Tobacco use.
+Smokers routinely pay well over a third more than non-tobacco applicants.

-- Policy type: Simplified-issue and guaranteed-issue policies cost more than fully underwritten ones because the insurer takes on more unknown risk.
+- Policy type.
+Simplified-issue and guaranteed-issue policies cost more than fully underwritten ones because the insurer takes on more unknown risk.

 The math on waiting